SkylineCommunications/dataminer-docs/connector-help/connector_help/CPI_T02UO.md

 ## About

-This driver communicates with the device using serial commands as described in the manual of the device.
+This connector communicates with the device using serial commands as described in the manual of the device.
 It can be used to monitor and control the amplifier.

 ### Version Info